top of page

 • Strategic partnerships

-Always enter with a plan:
+Never enter without a plan:

-• Set a stop-loss or time-based exit rule.
+• Set a stop-loss or time-based exit

-• Token unlocks have already been absorbed
+• Major token unlocks are already absorbed

 • Circulating supply is growing sustainably